What to see in Monza: 5 unmissable tips, among historical monuments, natural views and modern attractions

 Monza National Circuit

-The last place (but not least) of this ista dedicated to the things you absolutely must see in Monza is occupied by a much more contemporary attraction than the previous ones, namely the Autodromo Nazionale Monza .
+Last but not least, on this list of things to absolutely see in Monza is a much more contemporary attraction than the previous ones: the Autodromo Nazionale Monza .
 The Temple of Speed, known and loved internationally, is located inside the Park , near the Reggia di Monza, giving life to an original combination of ancient and modern.
-On the other hand, the track is also a piece of history , having been the setting in which the Formula 1 Italian Grand Prix has been held for decades.
+On the other hand, the track is also a piece of history , having been, for decades, the setting in which the Formula 1 Italian Grand Prix takes place.

-Discover the Autodromo Nazionale Monza through unforgettable tours or hit the track with track days
+Discover the Autodromo Nazionale Monza through unforgettable tours or get on the track with track days

 The original contents of this article are produced by an external service without any involvement of the press office of the Autodromo Nazionale Monza.